batcholi/Archean_wiki/src/components/fluids/Volume.md

 ---

 # Description
-The Volume component, when integrated into a build, automatically calculates and delineates the volume of the area where it is positioned.
-This functionality can be used to:
+The Volume component, when added to a build, automatically calculates and defines the volume it occupies.
+This feature can be used to:
-- Create custom-shaped fuel tanks.
+- Design custom-shaped fuel tanks.
-- Ensure the pressurization of a cabin for specific environments, such as a submarine, rocket...
+- Ensure cabin pressurization for specific environments (e.g., submarines, rockets).
-- Design airships...
+- Create airships...
 - ...

 > <font color="green"><strong> This component is related to the pressurization of builds, please refer to the [Pressurization](../../pressurization.md) page for more information.</strong></font>

 # Usage
-The Volume is a simple component to use, requiring no special configuration.
-Just add it to a build and click the `Scan` button to automatically identify the volume of the sealed area in which it is located.
-It is important to note that it will only determine the volume of the area it is in, not the entire build.
-You will need to place as many Volume components as there are areas to pressurize.
+The Volume component is easy to use and requires no special configuration.
+Simply add it to a build and click the `Scan` button to automatically detect the volume of the sealed compartment where it is placed.
+Note that it calculates only the volume it is located in, not the entire build.
+You will need to add a separate Volume component for each compartment you want to pressurize.

-This component can display two states depending on the tightness of the area:
+This component can display two states:
-- `Airtight`: If the volume is completely sealed, the state turns green to indicate that the area is airtight.
+- `Airtight`: The state turns green if the compartment is completely sealed.
-- `Leak`: If the volume is not or is no longer sealed, the state turns red to indicate that the area is not airtight.
+- `Leak`: The state turns red if the compartment is not airtight.

-The Volume screen only displays the volume of the sealed area in cubic meters (m³).
+The Volume screen only displays the volume of the sealed compartment in cubic meters (m³).
 For more detailed information, you can access its information window by pressing the `V` key.
 The available data includes:
-- Volume capacity (m³): The total capacity of the sealed volume.
+- `Volume capacity (m³)`: The total capacity of the sealed volume.
-- Contents Mass (kg): The total mass of the contents present in the volume.
+- `Contents Mass (kg)`: The total mass of the contents present in the volume.
-- Pressure (kPa): The pressure inside the sealed area.
+- `Pressure (kPa)`: The pressure inside the sealed compartment.
-- Liquid Level (%): The percentage of liquid fill.
+- `Liquid Level (%)`: The percentage of liquid fill.
-- Composition: The distribution of different fluids as normalized percentages.
+- `Composition`: The distribution of different fluids as normalized percentages.

 In Creative mode, additional buttons appear to allow filling or emptying the volume.